carltonupp/carlton.upperdine.dev/posts/operation-result-pattern.md

-The idea of a binary decision can be found in many places in our field : **true **or **false**, **1** or **0**, **tabs** or **spaces** - it's either one or the other, though in in the last example there is only real choice...
+The idea of a binary decision can be found in many places in our field : **true **or **false**, **1** or **0**, **tabs** or **spaces** - it's either one or the other, though in the last example there is only real choice...

 We can model a simple binary decision in our code by using a **boolean** type, but what do we do when our operation has more than two possible outcomes?
 In